-To configure actions for other JTAG devices use the Programming Connectivity and Interface tool.
+For information about configure actions for other JTAG devices, see the Programming Connectivity and Interface tool.

-7.3 Configure I/O States During JTAG Programming
+8.3 Configure I/O States During JTAG Programming

 In the Libero SoC Design Flow window expand Edit Design Hardware Configuration and double-click Configure I/O States During JTAG Programming to specify the I/O states prior to programming.
 This feature is only available once Layout is completed.